DanielCiccC/DanielCiccC.github.io/FINM3405/notes/options.md

 | --- |
 | ![alt text](assets\IMG261.PNG) |

+**Remark**
+We see this from the volatility smile and term structure:
+- The volatility parameter σ we need to use to get the Black-Scholes model to match observed option premiums is not constant across the range of strike prices and expiries

+Consequently traders use:
+- Rules of thumb, intuition and market conventions and experience to determine the σ parameter to use in the Black-Scholes model.
+- Other, more complex and accurate option pricing models.

 ## 14.1 VIX index

 - The Cboe VIX Index measures “market wide” implied vols: